-- 9. Attempting to speed the cooling of the Cooker by laying wet cloths on the cover, placing Cooker in water or setting Cooker in a draft or on a cold surface is not recommended.
-This reduces pressure in the Cooker more rapidly than in the jars and may cause the jars to burst. - 10.
-Do not render lard under pressure.
-Lard contains glycerin which is unpredictable when subjected to high temperature, Cracklings may block the vent pipe.
-The open Cooker may be used to render lard. - 11.
+- 10. Do not render lard under pressure.
+Lard contains glycerin which is unpredictable when subjected to high temperature.
+Cracklings may block the vent pipe.
+The open Cooker may be used to render lard, - 11.
 The inside mechanism of the gauge will be damaged by rust and corrosion if gauge is immersed in water during washing, or if water is allowed to run over it. - 12.
 Striking the rim of the Cooker with anything that will cause nicks may injure the sealing seat and allow steam to escape. - 13.
 Dropping the Cooker on a hard surface may cause it to crack. - 14.
 It is not advisable to use a Cooker with the slightest sign of a crack or deep pits. - 15.
 If liquid is withdrawn from jars during processing, jars should not be opened to refill.
 The loss of liquid will not interfere with the keeping qualities of the food and opening of the jar will cause the food to spoil. - 16.
-Before taking cover off the Cooker, be sure the pressure control weight is off the vent pipe, the gauge is at zero and the automatic air vent is relaxed to be sure there is no pressure remaining in the Cooker. - 17.
+Before taking cover off the Cooker, be sure petcock is completely open, the gauge is at zero and the automatic air vent is relaxed to be sure there is no pressure remaining in the Cooker. - 17.
 Direct dry heat, such as a warm burner or top of oven, will deteriorate sealing band and automatic air vent. - 18.
-Process food as soon after harvesting as possible. - Begin to count processing time as soon as required pressure is reached.
-Sterilize iars in which food spoilage has occured before next use.
-Under - 20.
-Sterilize jars in which tood spoilage has occured before next use.
+Process food as soon after harvesting as possible. - 19.
+Begin to count processing time as soon as required pressure is reached. - 20.
+Sterilize jars in which food spoilage has occured before next use.
 Under ordinary circumstances, it is not necessary to sterilize jars prior to packing when canning in a Pressure Canner.
 Processing of food and sterilizing is simultaneous. - 21.
 Fill jars only to the recommended level.
 There should be at least one-half inch head space after filling with liquid.
 Some foods require more head space as expansion is greater.
-See page 17. - 22.
+See page 18. - 22.
 Discard defective jars and jar closures.
 Self-seal lids and rubber rings should be used only once. - 23.
 If cover becomes hard to close, a little unsalted cooking fat or salad oil may be applied to the sealing ring occasionally. - 24.
 Use only Mason jars that are specially heat-treated to withstand heat under pressure.
 Commercial product jars may not withstand pressure canning. - 25.
 Pack peas, corn, spinach and meats loosely as these foods expand during processing and may break the jars. - 26.
-If, after placing the pressure control weight on the vent pipe, the automatic air vent does not close in a few minutes, touch the metal plunger gently with a spoon or knife.
+If, after closing the petcock, the automatic air vent does not close in a few minutes, touch the metal plunger gently with a spoon or knife.
 It is possible that foreign material in the aperture may have delayed the plunger from sealing readily. - 27.
 Read carefully and follow directions closely to obtain best canning results.